THE JSA FACT FILE

 Power and Abilities

 Fate's magical powers were broad.
 These powers were primarily derived from the possession of Kent Nelson by Nabu, a lord of Order.
-Nabu, or Fate, resided in the Helm of Nabu.
+Nabu, or Fate, residing in the Helm of Nabu.
 Those who wear the helmet can have access to the power/possession of Fate.

 Because of Nabu's training, Kent Nelson possessed some rudimentary spell-casting abilities, limited invulnerability, increased strength, and the power of flight.